A Guide to drug addiction

 Opiates and opioids include heroin, morphine, fentanyl, codeine, and methadone.
 These are highly addictive substances that can be dangerous when used as recreational drugs.

-Codeine and morphine are examples of substances commonly used as prescription medication; however, these carry risks when abused.
+Codeine and morphine are further examples of substances commonly used as prescription medication; however, these carry risks when abused.

 Many types of pain-relief medications consist of opioids.
 These substances relieve pain but in high doses can increase drowsiness, slow heart rate, and lead to death (Mayo Clinic).
 Opioids can create feelings of deep relaxation and sleepiness while creating pleasurable effects in the brain.
 This leads to higher rate of use and the risk of dependency.